-Whatever it is, you need a sure way to remove it that won't destroy nearby landscaping and harm the environment with a blast of harsh chemicals.
-The method we suggest uses natural, super-versatile ingredients you probably have at home, like vinegar and Borax.
-While you may need to scrub harder on a patio or wall than, say, a kitchen sink, these cleaners should be able to tackle most cases of mold or mildew.
+Whatever it is, there is a need to find a sure way to remove it that won't destroy nearby landscaping and harm the environment with a blast of harsh chemicals.
+This method uses natural, super-versatile ingredients in most homes, like vinegar and Borax.
+While scrubbing harder on a patio or wall than, say, a kitchen sink is guaranteed, these cleaners should be able to tackle most cases of mold or mildew.
 Applications may need to be repeated for especially moldy areas.
-Just think: It will be worth the effort when you want to enjoy your yard and entertain guests without the embarrassment of unsightly mildew.
+Remember, it will be worth the effort when guests come over and there will be no embarrassment of the unsightly mold.

 - A large bottle of white vinegar